subfuzion/appmesh-blog/colorapp/README.md

 ### Virtual Services, Virtual Nodes, and Virtual Routers

 A **virtual service** is an abstraction for a real microservice.
+Any dependent service within your VPC can call your virtual service by its virtual service name.
+The name of your virtual service is what other dependent virtual services use to call it.
 When configuring App Mesh, you might define a virtual service named `B`; another virtual service in the mesh (such as `A`) communicates with `B` using this name regardless of how and where `B` ultimately maps to underlying compute resources running on AWS.

 ![appmesh-concepts-virtual-service](appmesh-concepts-virtual-service.svg)